Need another category? Click here or call us at (866) 345-6784.

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.

-The steps you take immediately following a workplace incident in Fayetteville, North Carolina are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in North Carolina are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay seeking help from a Fayetteville, North Carolina healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
-Having a proper medical report detailing the extent of the damage and how it occurred is the first step in the process.
-Your employer cannot file a claim with their insurance carrier without this information.
+Don’t delay receiving help from a North Carolina healthcare professional.
+Taking too long could not only jeopardize your health, but you run the risk of missing deadlines.

 File a First Report of Injury